yepsua/filament-themes/README.md

 ## Notice:

-Finally, as you can see, you don't need a package to got this functionality, You just need to configure tailwind using css variables and add a new styles defining the primary color variables, however just installing this plugin is pretty easy to manage the themes colors from a config file.
+Finally, as you can see, you don't need a package to get this functionality, You just need to configure tailwind using css variables and add a new styles defining the primary color variables, however just installing this plugin is pretty easy to manage the themes colors from a config file.
 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.